Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 Step-by-step Implementation: Planning Multi-Modal Accessible Content

-Start by treating accessibility as a planning milestone rather than an afterthought.
+Begin by treating accessibility as an important planning step, not an afterthought.
 Use automated scanning to find surface issues, then validate with hands-on checks (screen readers, keyboard-only navigation).
 Prioritize content by traffic and conversion lift, assign owners, and build a repeatable pipeline so accessibility work moves predictably through production and post-production.

 Content Type Recommended Modalities Persona Example Priority (High/Med/Low)